rust-lang/reference/src/abi.md

     &QUUX
 }

-// removable because it is referenced by a private, unused (dead) function static CORGE: u32 = 0;
+// This is removable because it is referenced by a private, unused (dead) function: static CORGE: u32 = 0;

 #[allow(dead_code)]